benc-uk/chatr/readme.md

-# Chatr - Azure Web PubSub Reference App
+# Chatr - Azure Web PubSub Sample App

-This is a demonstration / sample application designed to be a simple web based chat system.
+This is a demonstration & sample application designed to be a simple web based chat system.

 It provides group and private chats, a persistent user list and several other features.

 It is built on several Azure technologies: _Web PubSub, Static Web Apps, Table Storage_ and _Container Instances_

+> 👁‍🗨 Note.
+This is a side project, created to aid learning while building something interesting.
+The code should not be considered 'best practice' or representing a set of recommendations for using Azure Web PubSub, however it does represent the output of getting something working!

 Goals: